LandRegistry/register-publisher/README.md

 - See 'requirements.txt'; in particular, additions for 'kombu' and 'stopit'.
 - An AMQP broker is required, typically "RabbitMQ".

+##Prerequisites

+* Account with necessary privileges needs to be created; default RabbitMQ 'guest' account is restricted to _localhost_ use only.

 ##how to run in development